Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 ## nc-rsync-auto
 See comments on nc-rsync.
 This lets you automatically schedule the rsync process every SYNCDAY.

+# CONFIG

+## nc-autoupdate-ncp
+Automatically update NextCloudPi.

+### How to enable
+1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change the user to be notified when new updates are installed (default=admin).
+4. Click Run or Start.

+## nc-database
+Enable if you want to change the Nextcloud database location (e.x. to a usb drive).

+> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system.

+>You need to use a USB drive that is permanently on and is responsive or the database will fail.

+> ** If it ever fails with a white page, move the database back to the SD **

+### How to configure
+1. Navigate to `nc-database` in the TUI or the WebUI.
+2. Change `DBDIR` to your database location.
+3. Click Run or Start.

+## nc-datadir
+Change the `data` folder location of Nextcloud.

+> **Note** that non Unix filesystems such as NTFS are not supported because they do not provide a compatible user/permissions system

+### How to configure
+1. Navigate to `nc-datadir` in the TUI or the WebUI.
+2. Change `DATADIR` to your data location.
+3. Click Run or Start.

+## nc-httpsonly
+Force secure connection using HTTPS.

+### How to enable
+1. Navigate to `nc-httpsonly` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Click Run or Start.

+## nc-init
+(Re)initiate Nextcloud to a clean configuration.

+## nc-limits
+Configure system limits for NextCloudPi.

+> **Note** that `MAXFILESIZE` can be at maximum `2G` for now, due to limitation of 32bit php.

+### How to configure
+1. Navigate to `nc-limits` in the TUI or the WebUI.
+2. Change `MAXFILESIZE` to the desired maximum file size (<=2G).
+3. Change `MEMORYLIMIT` to the memory limit you want (default=768M).
+4. Click Run or Start.

+## nc-nextcloud
+Download and install a specific Nextcloud version.
+This destroys any existing instance.
+You need to run nc-init after completing nc-nextcloud, to take care of setting up database and cron jobs.

+## nc-notify-updates
+Get notified for updates (Pending or Installed) through the Nextcloud notification system.

+### How to enable
+1. Navigate to `nc-notify-updates` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change `USER` to the user you want to be notified (default=admin).
+4. Click Run or Start.

+## nc-scan-auto
+Automate a Nextcloud scan for user files.

+### How to enable
+1. Navigate to `nc-scan-auto` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Set `SCANINTERVAL` to the interval (in minutes) you want to scan every.
+4. Click Run or Start.

+## nc-webui
+Enable or disable the WebUI.

+### How to enable
+1. Navigate to `nc-webui` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.

 ## NFS
 Configure a NFS network file system server.
 This is a lightweight way to mount your cloud files through LAN in a Linux computer.